engineerd/cjson/readme.md

 compliant with [the OLPC minimal specification for canonical JSON][olpc].
-Additionally, the implementation also tries to be fully compatible with the [Go canonical JSON implementation][docker/go/canonical] used across the Docker and If you find any inconsistencies with the result of the serialization, please open an issue.
+Additionally, the implementation also tries to be fully compatible with the [Go canonical JSON implementation][docker/go/canonical] used across the Docker and Notary ecosystem.
+If you find any inconsistencies with the result of the serialization, please open an issue.

 Example - reading a JSON file and printing its canonical representation: